dbrumley/fuzz-init/README.md

 Setting up fuzzing infrastructure often involves:

 - **Build system complexity**: Integrating fuzzers with existing Makefiles, CMake, or custom build systems
 - **Fuzzer lock-in**: Code that works with one fuzzer (e.g., libFuzzer) but not others (AFL, HonggFuzz)
 - **Sanitizer configuration**: Proper setup of AddressSanitizer, UBSan, and MemorySanitizer
 - **Project structure**: Organizing code to separate application logic from fuzzing harnesses
 - **Integration overhead**: Adding fuzzing to existing projects without breaking existing builds
 - **Documentation gaps**: Missing or outdated guides for different fuzzer/build combinations
 - **Onboarding gaps**: Bringing new developers up to speed on how fuzzing works

 ## How fuzz-init Works

 fuzz-init generates projects using a **universal fuzzing architecture**:

 1. **Standard interface**: Uses `LLVMFuzzerTestOneInput` which works with all major fuzzers
 2. **Template system**: Embedded templates for C, C++, Rust, and more with configurable build systems
-3. **Conditional generation**: Templates adapt based on your choices (fuzzer, build system, minimal/full mode)
+3. **Conditional generation**: Templates adapt based on your choices (set default fuzzer, build system, minimal/full mode)
 4. **Build system integration**: Generates appropriate Makefiles, CMakeLists.txt, or standalone scripts
 5. **Drop-in or tutorial-based**: Generate just fuzz templates, or a full tutorial in your favorite language.

 This approach means you write your fuzzing logic once, and it works with AFL, libFuzzer, HonggFuzz, and other fuzzers without code changes.